 Voodoo Doughnuts, known for its quirky variations on the doughnut, is all the rage amongst Portland outsiders having been featured on the Travel Channel and in Man v.
 Food.
 But in our opinion, Blue Star Donuts, located on the edge of the Pearl District, focuses on perfecting the art of the classic doughnut.
 If you’re in luck and there are still some left (around 11am), the Creme Brûlée doughnut fresh from the ovens is phenomenally good, with a crackling layer and gooey centre.
-The Valrhona Chocolate Crunch was, arguably, the best doughnut we had at Blue Star Donuts (and we had no shortage of doughnuts!), the rich cocoa flavour mixed with the popping crunch of cocoa-covered crispies.
+The Valrhona Chocolate Crunch was, arguably, the best doughnut we had at Blue Star Donuts.

 Nong’s Khao Man Gai

 At first glance, Nong’s Khao Man Gai is nothing much to look at.
-Located in one of Portland’s famous food pods -- food cart clusters dotted around the city -- Nong’s menu is anchored by one deceptively simple dish: Chicken and Rice, or khao man gai.
-Inspired by Nong’s Thai heritage, having grown up in Bangkok, Thailand, Nong’s poached chicken, cooked to taut perfection, is served on a bed of rice cooked in chicken broth and flavoured with herbs.
+Located in one of Portland’s famous food pods, food cart clusters dotted around the city, Nong’s menu is anchored by one deceptively simple dish, Chicken and Rice, or khao man gai.
+Inspired by Nong’s Thai heritage, having grown up in Bangkok, Nong’s poached chicken, cooked to perfection, is served on a bed of rice cooked in chicken broth and flavoured with herbs.
 On top of all this, Nong’s khao man gai is served with her specialty sauce, a blend of fermented soya beans, garlic, ginger, Thai chili, vinegar and sugar.
 This unbelievably delicious blend turns the humble dish into a truly unique experience.
-My one regret is not having purchased a bottle or three of Nong’s Khao Man Gai sauce as a take-home souvenir.

 The aroma of chocolate wafts through the door as you step over the threshold into the world of Cacao.
-A world filled with chocolate delights, our first move was to order a flight of three drinking chocolates -- classic, cinnamon and spicy -- served in petite glasses that belied their immense flavour.
-The cinnamon had the perfect mix of sugar and spice; each of them had a luxuriant consistency that left us feeling deeply satisfied.
+A world filled with chocolate delights, our first move was to order a flight of three drinking chocolates, classic, cinnamon and spicy, served in petite glasses that belied their immense flavour.
+The cinnamon had the perfect mix of sugar and spice and each of them had a luxuriant consistency that left us feeling deeply satisfied.
 After the drinks, we then perused the shop which is filled with handpicked, beautifully-packaged craft chocolate from around the world, including a rich selection of chocolate from local chocolate makers including Xocolatl de Davíd, CocaNu and Woodblock Chocolates.
 Selecting their chocolates by taste, Cacao ensures that all of their chocolate is sourced with the chocolate-lover in mind.

 Find out more: Cacao.